sulabhkatiyar/Spatial_Att/README.md

 In the paper, the authors have provided results on Flickr30k Dataset.
 Hence, I have compared the results of my implementation with results in paper.

 The following table contains results obtained from our experiments without fine-tuning the CNN.
 VGG-16 CNN is used for image representation.
-Notably, authors have fine-tuned the CNN and used ResNet-152 CNN for image representation which performs better in Image Caption Generation, as noted in Katiyar et. al. [link](https://arxiv.org/abs/2102.11506).
+As mentioned earlier, authors have fine-tuned the CNN and used ResNet-152 CNN for image representation (which performs better than VGG-16 for Image Caption Generation, as noted in Katiyar et. al. [link](https://arxiv.org/abs/2102.11506)).

 |Method |Beam | BLEU-1 | BLEU-2 | BLEU-3| BLEU-4| METEOR | CIDEr | SPICE | ROUGE-L |
 |---|---|---|---|---|---|---|---|---|---|